Forage of the Month- Oct/Nov

 Preparation Method

-To harvest, carefully ease the mushroom off the birch tree.
+To harvest, carefully ease the fungus off the birch tree.
 While it’s fresh slice it into pieces about 0.5cm thick.
-Spread out on a cooling tray or similar, in a dry, airy environment, and it will be dry in a couple of weeks.
+Spread out on a wire rack or similar, in a dry, airy environment, and it will be dry in a couple of weeks.
 Store in a jar or brown paper bag out of direct light until ready to use.

-Add the dried (or fresh) birch polypore to a pan of water and simmer it gently for about an hour.
-It’s important to cook it this way (rather than just left to infuse) as it needs simmering to release the beneficial constituents.
+Add the dried (or fresh) birch polypore to a pan of water, bring to the boil and then simmer it gently for at least 40 minutes.
+It’s important to cook it this way (rather than just left to infuse) in order to release the beneficial constituents.
+The pieces of fungus aren’t edible, so once you’ve extracted the goodness from them, pop them in the compost.

-At home I make up a batch of birch polypore stock and then freeze it in ice cube trays; then I add a few cubes to any soup or stew through the winter months.
-In a two litre saucepan of water I cook about 20g of sliced, dried mushroom.
+At home I make up a batch of birch polypore stock and then freeze it in ice cube trays: in a two litre saucepan of water I cook about 20g of sliced, dried fungus.
+Then I add a few cubes to any soup or stew through the winter months.

-On its own it tastes quite bitter, but if you don’t mind that you can drink a small cupful daily.
+On its own the decocted ‘stock’ tastes quite bitter, but if you don’t mind that you can drink a small cupful daily.

 rose hip vinegar recipe